fsprojects/fantomas/docs/Documentation.md

 	let planets = [|sun; jupiter; saturn; uranus; neptune|]
 	```

- ##### `--reorderOpenDeclaration`

-if being set, all open statements in a block will be sorted in the lexicographical order.
-This can lead to compilation problems, see https://github.com/fsprojects/fantomas/issues/645.

-For that reason, this setting is considered **deprecated** and will be **removed in the next major version**.

 ##### `--strictMode`

 if being set, pretty printing is only done via ASTs.
 Compiler directives, inline comments and block comments will be ignored.